damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/README.md

 }
 ```

-To prove that my linting is working I added a random string and let my pipeline fail due to a wrong linting ([SCREENSHOT8](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT8.png)).
+To prove that my linting step in the pipeline is working I added a random string and let my pipeline fail due to a wrong linting ([SCREENSHOT8](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT8.png)).

 ### 9. Prepare Jenkinsfile - Docker image build and push